Towards Understanding Fairness and its Composition in Ensemble Machine Learning

 are a class of ML classifiers where the predictions from different learners (models) are pooled using a combination method (voting, average, random, etc.) to make the final predictions.
 In the motivational example above, we only discussed a single type of ensemble.
 Categories of ensembles are based on homogeneity, learning technique, and ensemble types.
 All the ensemble types covered in our study and the corresponding classifiers are given in Table \ref{tab:ensemble-types}.
 There are mainly two categories of ensembles: Sequential and Parallel.

 \textbf{\textit{Sequential Ensembles.}} These ensembles sequentially generate base learners.
-Each learner in the ensemble depends on the previous learners in the sequence because the next learner attempts to correct the wrong predictions from the previous learner and so on \cite{8360836}.
+Each learner in this ensemble depends on the previous learners in the sequence because the next learner attempts to correct the wrong predictions from the previous learner and so on \cite{8360836}.
 AdaBoost is an example of a sequential model where it reweighs (higher) misclassified examples.

-\textbf{\textit{Parallel Ensembles.}} Parallel ensembles train individual base learners in parallel and independent of each other.
-These learner are combined using techniques such as bagging (random sample of data with replacement) or voting, which encourages improved variance \cite{8360836} e.g., \textit{Random Forest.}
+\textbf{\textit{Parallel Ensembles.}} Parallel ensembles train individual base learners in parallel and independently of each other.
+These learners are combined using techniques such as bagging (a random sample of data with replacement) or voting, which encourages improved variance \cite{8360836} e.g., \textit{Random Forest.}